sherwynds/COVID-Dash/README.md

 Check out the link to the live web app, or clone this repository, run `pip install -r requirements.txt` and then `flask run`.

-Special thanks to Michell Illing for curating the color palette.
+Special thanks to Michelle Illing for curating the color palette.